 According to the Centers for Disease Control and Prevention, having a POD is important because the process can be used to effectively prevent, mitigate, or treat adverse health effects of a public health emergency.

-Health officials recommend getting a flu shot between late September and October.
-This time frame allows for better immunity through the flu season which ends in March.
+Health officials recommend getting a flu shot around late September and into October.
+This time frame allows for better immunity through the flu season, which ends in March.